dovic95/SUTForge/README.md

 ### Extending SUTForge

-`SUTForge` is highly extensible, allowing you to write your own extension methods to customize SUTs according to your unique testing requirements.
+`SUTForge` is highly extensible, allowing you to use existing extension methods on `IServiceCollection` or to write your own extension methods to customize SUTs according to your unique testing requirements.
 Here's an example:

 ```csharp